-It was credited to Pee Wee King, Chilton Price and Redd Stewart, but Price wrote the first draft.
+This romantic ballad was credited to Pee Wee King, Chilton Price and Redd Stewart, but Price wrote the first draft.
 Originally entitled Hurry Home to Me, he envisaged it as being from the viewpoint of a woman missing her soldier sweetheart during the war.
 King and Stewart made alterations and made it less specific, providing the song with more of a universal appeal.
-After all, the war was seven years ago by this point.
+After all, the war was seven years in the past by this point.

 ‘See the pyramids along the Nile